lsst-dm/dax_apdb_deploy/README.md

 Deployment of Cassandra on a cluster of hosts includes:

-- One time setup of each host, this typically requires `sudo` on remote host (enabled by passin `-k` option to ansible command):
+- One time setup of each host, this typically requires `sudo` on remote host:
   - Creating directories for Cassandra data and logs.
   - Adjusting some kernel parameters for performance.
   - Updating `telegraf` configuration if monitoring is enabled.